isaaclepes/Scientific-Sorting-System/README.md

 Furnaces / Smelter / Smoker will only accept items that can be processed<br />
 Sort Target will only accept items obtainable in survivial mode (Note, I may have overlooked a couple creative inventory items.
 Please let me know.)<br /><br />

+Use /function sss:kit to receive named command blocks needed to set item frame tags.

+Place a command block in an item frame and it will become a target based on the name of the command block.

+The command block only needs to be installed for 5 seconds.
+Any other targeting tags are removed when you switch command blocks.

+After 5 seconds, you may remove the command block.
+Removing the command block is only required for Sort Targets, becuase you need to place the item to sort in them after tagging.

 Changes:

 Now sorts 1 to 1, meaning that each item looks for an item frame containing itself.